vtex/faststore-docs/docs/how-to-guides/platform-integration/vtex/implementing-order-form-sync.md

 :::caution

-It is important to perform a retry as, the session cookie may not be immediately available in the request even after the script has run.
+It is important to perform a retry as the session cookie may not be immediately available in the request even after the script has run.

 :::